 Old drugs are often flushed, sending them directly into our waterways, where they harm fish and other creatures, including people who swim and play in the water.
 Bellevue residents have a safe and convenient way to safely dispose of unwanted medicines.

-King County allows residents to take medicines to nine dropbox locations in the city.
+Washington State's program allows residents to take medicines to nine dropbox locations in the city.
 Safe disposal of unused medicines protects our environment, and reduces drug abuse and accidental poisonings.

 - Bellevue Police Department